DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Experimental Design and Implementation

-We incorporate this domain knowledge about the expected number of infected cells within each sample image in selecting the optimal value for hyper parameter $k$.
-Since we are using a uniform grid of overlapping patches for the sample images, the number of the selected patches in the set $\mathcal{K}_i^k$can not be directly translated into the fraction of the infected cells within each sample image.
+} {Based on the details provided in \cite{heiser2020identification}, in the preparation process of the the RxRx19a dataset, the samples were infected with a MOI of $0.4$.
+Based on our modeling of the infection process, this value would indicate that around $33\%$ of the cells in each sample are infected on average.} {We incorporate this domain knowledge about the expected number of infected cells within each sample image in selecting the optimal value for hyper parameter $k$.
+Since we are using a uniform grid of overlapping patches for the sample images, the number of the selected patches in the set $\mathcal{K}_i^k$ can not be directly translated into the fraction of the infected cells within each sample image.
 The area of the infected regions based on the infection maps can be a good approximation for the faction of the infected imaged cells.
-We trained multiple MIL models with different values for the hyper-paremeter $k \in \{1,2,3,5,10,15,25,49\}$.
-Next, we calculated the fraction of pixels that were higher than the cutoff threshold $\eta$ in the generated infection map for each sample images in the validation set for all of the MIL models, as shown in Fig~\ref{Fig:OptimalK}-(\subref{Fig:infection_fraction}).
-We can see that when $k$ equals to 1 or 2 or 3, the average of the distribution is close to the theoretical calculated value using the MOI.
-Hence, these 3 options are candidates for the optimal value for $k$.
-Finally, to select the optimal value between these 3 candidates, we turn to the average precision metric.
-As shown in Fig~\ref{Fig:OptimalK}-(\subref{Fig:pr_rc_k}, we can see that the models have a very close AUC, but when K is 2 the performance is slightly better and thus we set $k$ to be 2.
+We trained multiple MIL models with different values for the hyper-parameter $k \in \{1,2,3,5,10,15,25,49\}$.
+Next, we calculated the fraction of pixels that were higher than the cutoff threshold $\eta$ in the generated infection map for each sample images in the validation set for all of the MIL models, as shown in Fig~\ref{fig:infectiondist}.
+We can see that when $k$ equals to $2$, the average of the distribution is close to the theoretical calculated value using the MOI, $33\%$, hence, it is the optimal value for $k$.
+In the rest of the paper, unless otherwise stated, DEEMD refers to the model trained with $k=2$.}